ddegner/Cat-Scratches/PRIVACY_POLICY.md

 ## Summary

-In simple terms: SafariToDrafts doesn't collect, store, or transmit any of your personal data or browsing information.
+In simple terms: Cat Scratches doesn't collect, store, or transmit any of your personal data or browsing information.
 Everything happens locally on your device, and we have no way to see or access your data.
 Your privacy is completely protected.

 ---

 *This privacy policy is designed to be transparent and comprehensive.
-SafariToDrafts is committed to protecting your privacy by simply not collecting any data in the first place.*
+Cat Scratches is committed to protecting your privacy by simply not collecting any data in the first place.*